 In 1540, the Worshipful College of Barbers and the London Fellowship of Surgeons merged forming the Company of Barber-Surgeons.
 It was like that until 1745 when the surgeons petitioned to become the Royal College of Surgeons.

-John Gerard originally worked with the Barber-Surgeon’s Company, but seems to have later become involved with the College of Physicians as in 1586 he was appointed curator of the Royal Botanic Gardens, Kew which was established by that group.
+John Gerard originally worked with the Barber-Surgeon’s Company, but seems to have later become involved with the College of Physicians.
+In 1586 he was appointed curator of the Royal Botanic Gardens, Kew which was established by that group.
 In his introduction to the first edition of his herbal, he calls himself a physician and student of the Science of Physicke.

 He never mentions the word herbalist, which is funny because we all call him that now forgetting that he was a physician.

 There is an old tale amongst plant historians that the word “herbalist” was first used sometimes shortly after the physician and herbalist Rembert Dodoens’ death in 1585, to describe his work as a botanist.
-Given the dates the dictionary entry below, it seems plausible.
+Given the date of origin of the term as 1585 dictionary entry below, it seems plausible.

 In 1657, the botanist Willam Coles called himself an herbariſt (that’s not a typo, it is how the English language used to indicate the long “s” sound) so that’s getting closer.
 But if you read the text, that term seems to be referring to his role as a published botanist.
 He also called himself a “simpler” when talking about his medicine making.